Josh Umerah

 Umerah began his career with Charlton Athletic, making his debut in 2016, and spent time on loan at Scottish club Kilmarnock, Wycombe Wanderers, Boreham Wood.
 He left Charlton in 2019, spending a season each at National League clubs Ebbsfleet United, Torquay United, and Wealdstone, before returning to the Football League with Hartlepool United in 2022.
+After two seasons with Hartlepool, he joined Dagenham & Redbridge.

 Career

 Charlton Athletic

 Umerah came through the Charlton Athletic academy, and helped the under-18 side to win the Professional Development League 2 after finishing as top-scorer during the 2014–15 season.
 He made his first team debut as a 66th-minute substitute for Igor Vetokele in a 6–0 defeat to Hull City in a Championship match at the KCOM Stadium on 16 January 2016.
 He signed an extended contract with the club in April 2016, to keep him at the club until June 2018.

 Kilmarnock, Wycombe Wanderers, and Boreham Wood loans

 Umerah moved on loan to Kilmarnock in January 2017.
 Umerah joined Wycombe Wanderers on 29 August 2017, for an initial loan running until January 2018, wearing the number 26 shirt for his time at Adams Park.

 On 8 August 2018, Umerah signed on loan for Boreham Wood for the entire 2018–19 season.